CodingBobby/codingbobby.github.io/about.md

 If you want to get in touch with me, you can find me on [Twitter](https://twitter.com/BobbyCoding) or write me an [email](mailto:contact@codingbobby.xyz).
 Comments on blog posts are also welcome if you would like to share your thoughts with other readers.

----
+You an find a list of the hardware and software I regularly use [here](../uses).

+### This Site

-I am a proud member of the orange team of the 512KB Club!
+With this website am a proud member of the orange team of the 512KB Club!

 <a href="https://512kb.club">
   <img src="https://512kb.club/assets/images/orange-team.svg"/>